Alternative to evolving surface finite element method: Introduction

 \section{Introduction}

 In many applications it is important to consider PDEs which are defined on surfaces and not in Euclidean space, especially in the case of parabolic equations it is of interest to assume that these surfaces (where the equation is defined) evolve with respect to time in a certain prescribed way.

-In \cite{DE07} the so-called evolving surface finite element method (ESFEM) is proposed and introduced to solve an advection-diffusion equation on an evolving surface.
+In \cite{DE07} the so-called evolving surface finite element method (ESFEM) is proposed in order to solve an advection-diffusion equation on an evolving surface, cf. \cite[Sections 1.1 and 1.2]{DE07}.
 This setting models e.g. the transport of an insoluble surfactant on the interface between two flowing fluids or pattern formation on the surfaces of growing organisms modeled by reaction-diffusion equations, cf. \cite[Section 1.4]{DE07} for further and a more detailed exposition of applications.
+There are several papers which deal with linear parabolic equations on evolving surfaces, e.g. in \cite{KG, DE13} it is shown that classical $L^2$- and $L^{\infty}$- estimates carry over to ESFEM and in \cite{LMV13, DLM12} it is shown that this also holds for error estimates of Runge-Kutta schemes and Backward difference schemes; we also mention \cite{OR2014, ORX2014}.